replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/subnetAvailable.md

 ---
 title: Subnet Available
-description:  Collect and analyze information about if there is an available (IPv4) subnet.
+description:  Collect and analyze information about checking for an available (IPv4) subnet.
 ---

 ## Subnet Available Collector

 To check if there is an available (IPv4) subnet on a node, you can use the `subnetAvailable` collector.
 This is useful for Pod/Service CIDR ranges.

-This collector will search for any overlap with the routing table of the node, ensuring no conflicts.
+This collector searches for overlap with the routing table of the node to help avoid conflicts.

 ### Parameters

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `subnetAvailable` collector accepts the following parameters:

 #### `CIDRRangeAlloc` (Required)
-The overarching subnet range to search for available CIDR blocks for use.
-This should be in the format of `"x.x.x.x/y"`, with an IPv4 network then `y` being a CIDR mask between 1 and 32.
+The overarching subnet range to search for available CIDR blocks to use.
+The format must be `"x.x.x.x/y"`, with an IPv4 network and `y` being a CIDR mask between 1 and 32.

 #### `desiredCIDR` (Required)
-Integer (between 1 and 32)
+An integer between 1 and 32.

-Search within `CIDRRangeAlloc` for an IP subnet of this CIDR block size.
+Searches in `CIDRRangeAlloc` for an IP subnet of this CIDR block size.

 ### Example Collector Definition